 I Can’t Get No Search Satisfaction

-Sam Marshall, who carries out employee focus groups for clients on their digital workplaces, notes that employees are quick to blame their IT colleagues for the failures of enterprise search.
+Sam Marshall, who carries out employee focus groups for clients on their digital workplaces, notes that employees quickly blame their IT colleagues for enterprise search failures.
 Yet its shortcomings have nothing to do with technical factors: 2018 research “attributes 62% of enterprise search dissatisfaction to non-technical factors: information quality and search literacy.”

 Corporate Language Policies Are Lost in Translation